joostkremers/ebib/docs/ebib-manual.md

 for completion when you edit the `keywords` field.
 You can enter a keyword and accept it with `RET`, after which you will be asked for the next keyword.
 Just hitting `RET` without any input finishes the edit and returns focus to the entry buffer.
-(With `ivy` or `helm` the key binding to finish editing the `keywords` field is different; the prompt will indicate what key to press).
+(With selectrum, ivy or helm the key binding to finish editing the `keywords` field is different; the prompt will indicate what key to press).
 You can, of course, also enter a keyword that is not on the completion list.
 If you do, it will be added to the list.

 If you need to edit a keyword or remove one from the list, you need to edit the `keywords` field directly.
 To do this, use a prefix argument: